EricMFischer/personal-website/content/home/experience.md

   location = "Redwood City, CA"
   date_start = "2016-03-06"
   date_end = "2018-01-04"
-  description = """Lead software engineer for new React web application established for a new direct-to-consumer business
+  description = """Main contributor for new React web app after Naturebox added direct-to-consumer business

-  * Frontend and Backend engineering
+  * Used Flux/React architecture with Flow and ImmutableJS additions; constructed new backend API
-  * DB Management, Devops, Deployment
+  * Led projects such as Litle to Stripe payment processor migration, Login and Pay with Amazon, Referrals, APIv2
-  * Lead projects internally and with 3rd parties
+  * Worked on frontend, backend, and with DB, performed most devops, security tasks, led engineering meetings
   """

 [[experience]]